 - Rental car

-The great debate, will you stay on-site or off-site?
-Lots of consider here, including amenities, luxury or budget, proximity to the Parks and overall cost.
+The great debate when figuring Disneyland vacation cost – On-site or off-site?
+Lots of consider here, including amenities, luxury or budget, walkable distance to the Parks and overall cost.

-On the flip-side, because the Disneyland Resort is in the center of the city, it’s very easy to find a reasonably priced and well-appointed hotel within walking distance of the Parks.
-We recently enjoyed our stay off-site at the Anaheim Majestic Garden Hotel, which offers a free shuttle transport to the Parks.
+The Disneyland Resort is in the center of the city.
+Therefore it’s very easy to find a reasonably priced and well-appointed hotel within walking distance of the Parks.
+Many locations that are farther away may offer shuttle transport to the Parks.

 Hotel Options to Consider: